The Night an Empire Fell — Modern Paraphrase | fresh.bible

 One hundred and eighty-five thousand soldiers.
 The most feared military force on the planet.
 Gone in a single night.
 No battle.
 No siege.
 No negotiation.
 The people of woke up, and the army that was about to destroy them simply... wasn't there anymore.

-spread a letter on the floor and prayed.
+spread a letter on the temple floor and prayed.
 That's all he did.
 And God moved an , collapsed an army, and eventually brought down a king.
-Sometimes the most powerful thing you can do is stop trying to fix it yourself, lay it out before God, and let him be God.
+Sometimes the right move is to stop trying to fix it yourself, lay it out before God, and let him be God.